Skip to main content

 • You need the biggest immediate cut: look first for a full or partial exemption.

-• Your income is moderate but assessments keep jumping: ask whether a freeze or cap is available, as in Virginia Beach, Richmond, or Henrico RECAP.
+• Your income is moderate but assessments keep jumping: ask whether a freeze or cap is available.

 • You recently turned 65 or became disabled: ask about prorated relief.
 State law and many local programs allow it.